Sacramento State Hornets men's basketball

 The Sacramento State Hornets men's basketball team is the basketball team that represents California State University, Sacramento in Sacramento, California.
 Members of the Big Sky Conference since 1996, the Hornets have yet to play in the NCAA Division I Tournament or the National Invitation Tournament (NIT).
-They are currently coached by David Patrick, who took over in 2022.
+They are currently coached by Mike Bibby.
+Recently, former NBA star Shaquille O'Neal took over as the GM of basketball operations at the university.

 Postseason

 CIT results

 The Hornets have appeared in the CollegeInsider.com Postseason Tournament (CIT) once, with a record of 1–1.

 NCAA Division II Tournament results

 The Hornets appeared in the NCAA Division II Tournament four times, with a combined record of 4–7.